Kerio/hashdb/README.md

 TODO: Build also the benchmark code.

-## Installing HashDB on Linux and MacOS X
+## Compiling HashDB on Linux and MacOS X

 ### Optional step: Installing the boost library